 That being said; however, it is important to note that there are several different medications used in the treatment of mental disorders like depression and anxiety, and pain.
 Some of these medication options appear to be very effective in some individuals, but they fail to work for others.
 Ultimately, this means that not everyone who is exposed to the same treatment medication will have the same beneficial results from the treatment procedure.

 Ultimately, treatment or medical intervention aims to successfully manage physical and mental symptoms of illness conditions so that patients can enjoy relief and improved health.
 Unfortunately, this goal could prove unattainable in cases where medications don’t work as they should.
-This is where med management comes in.
+This is where medication management in mental health comes in.

 What is Med Management?